Frequently Asked Questions

 What is the next step?

-If you contact me by email or telephone we can discuss a mutually convenient time for your initial free 30 minute session, when you will be able to see the counselling room, ask any questions about how I work or discuss any other concerns you may have about counselling.
+If you contact me by email or telephone we can discuss a mutually convenient time for your free 10-15 minute telephone consultation or an initial session at the reduced fee of £30, for you to get a sense of how we might work together for you to get what you need from counselling.
 If you are happy to then proceed, we would book an assessment, for which a fee is required, which will help us to further explore how your difficulties are impacting your life and what you want from counselling.
 If it seems to both of us that working together would be beneficial to you we would then discuss how many sessions to book.

 Where would I come to for counselling?